rganly/Lifetime-Reproductive-Success/README.md

-# An atlas of lifetime reproductive success across diseases using national wide registers from Finland and Sweden
+# An atlas of lifetime reproductive success across diseases

 ## Finnish